 My primary project, election forensics, concerns using statistical analysis to try to determine whether election results are accurate.
 Election forensics methods use data about voters and votes that are as highly disaggregated as possible.
 Typically this means polling station (precinct) data, sometimes ballot box data.
 Data can comprises hundreds of thousands or millions of observations.
 Geographic information is used, with geographic structure being relevant.
 Estimation involves complex statistical models.
 Frontiers include: distinguishing frauds from effects of strategic behavior; estimating frauds probabilities for individual observations (e.g., polling stations); adjoining nonvoting data such as from in-person election observations.

-My main research interests involve developing models and methodologies for complex biomedical data.
-I have developed approaches in information extraction from imperfect data due to measurement errors and incompleteness.
-My other methodology developments include model-based mixture modeling, non- and semiparametric modeling of longitudinal, dynamic and high dimensional data.
-I developed approaches that first gauge the effects of measurement errors on non-linear mixed effects models and provided statistical methods to analyze such data.
-Most methods I have developed are so called semi-parametric based.
+Prof. Wang’s main research interests involve developing models and methodologies for complex biomedical data.
+She has developed approaches in information extraction from imperfect data due to measurement errors and incompleteness.
+Her other methodology developments include model-based mixture modeling, non- and semiparametric modeling of longitudinal, dynamic and high dimensional data.
+She developed approaches that first gauge the effects of measurement errors on non-linear mixed effects models and provided statistical methods to analyze such data.
+Most methods she has developed are so called semi-parametric based.
 One strength of such approaches is that one does not need to make certain structure assumptions about part of the model.
 This modeling strategy enables data integration from measurements collected from sources that might not be completely homogeneous.
-My recently developed statistical methods focus on regularized approach and model building, selection and evaluation for high dimensional, dynamic or functional data.
+Her recently developed statistical methods focus on regularized approach and model building, selection and evaluation for high dimensional, dynamic or functional data.